riccardo-runci/pokemon-visualizer/README.md

 - Personalize the project with something that may be useful to this app ✅
   - I added a simple bookmark management ⭐
   - Support for light and dark mode ⭐

+## App explained
+Structurally the app uses the MVVM pattern, with a Model that represents the data shown to the user, a ViewController that takes care of showing it to the user, and a ViewModel that work as a bridge and make the data management.
+The UI is completely managed without the use of Storyboards or XIBs (except for the launchscreen) and hierarchically has a main View that contains the bottom bar where the user can select to show the entire list of pokemon or his favorites.
+The main view has a container as a child where the view to be displayed is loaded.
+They both use the TableView to show the pokemon list to the user.
+I tried to make it as versatile and reusable as possible.
+When tapped on a pokemon, a modal is shown with the basic information of the pokemon.
+API requests are made through the Alamofire library, just because I am faimiliar with it.